sdeigm/uni-meter/README.md

 ## Docker

-To run this project in a docker container you can call see the example below.
-This exposes UDP Port 1010 and also exposes the httpd daemon on on `8080` which can be changed to your needs.
+To run this project in a docker container you can see the example below.
+This exposes UDP Port `1010` and also exposes the httpd daemon on on `8080` which can be changed to your needs.

 ```sh
 docker run -d \